pentagramswheel/libra/README.md

 A class which generates map lists.

 ###### Instance Variables
-1. `Random numGenerator` - a random number generator for map generation.
-2. `Draft foundDraft` - a draft associated with the map generator.
+1. `Draft foundDraft` - a draft associated with the map generator.
-3. `int MAX_DRAFT_MAPLISTS` - the maximum number of map generations for a draft.
+2. `int MAX_DRAFT_MAPLISTS` - the maximum number of map generations for a draft.

 ----